-Traffic monitoring is essential to network operation in order to understand usage of the network and identify abnormal conditions or threatening activities.
-Also, longer-term monitoring is needed for capacity planning or for tracking trends.
-Flow-based traffic profiling in which packets are categorized into traffic types and usage information is recorded for each type is commonly used for traffic monitoring [3, 9].
-Flow-based traffic monitoring, combined with visualization techniques, provides a powerful tool to understand network conditions [2, 16, 20, 21].
+Flow-based traffic profiling in which packets are categorized into traffic types and usage information is recorded for each type is commonly used for traffic monitoring [2, 7].
+Flow-based traffic monitoring, combined with visualization techniques, provides a powerful tool to understand network conditions [1, 11, 14, 15].

 However, a weakness common to the existing flow-based monitoring tools is that, to identify traffic types, predefined filter rules are needed.
 Filter rules are used to classify packets by examining fields in the packet header.
 Thus, without a priori definitions of traffic types, packets cannot be identified.
-Flowbased monitoring is facing a difficulty identifying new protocols and dynamically assigned ports.
+Flow-based monitoring is facing a difficulty identifying new protocols and dynamically assigned ports.
 Even for known traffic types, it is not practical to list all possible combinations in the rule set so that minor traffic types are often left undefined and remain unidentified.
+On the other hand, the current Internet is exposed to the menace of Denial of Service (DoS) attacks, and DoS attack detection is the highest priority for network operation.
+The rule-based approach lacks an ability to detect DoS attacks since forged packets can have arbitrary traffic types.